Mark Person’s Solo Photo Exhibit at the State House in Boston, Massachusetts from June 13th to June 24th 2016

 Person is most drawn to photographing “scapes” – land, sea and city – although fashion, celebrity and music are frequent subjects of his images, as well.
 His photos have been described as simplistic, pure and emotive of spirit; and his style has been compared to Ansel Adams.
 “As a photojournalist, I feel an imperative to extrapolate and capture slices of life through the prism of the heart.
 I am a vessel, with Spirit and the wisdom of my ancestors moving through me.”

 Person is also a publicist, music promoter, artist manager, event planner and author/publishing consultant.
 As founder of Middleman Productions, he humbly offers his passion, insight and talents as a music promoter, artist manager event planner and consultant to “help other artists achieve success.”
-Mark is the creative director, producer and host of Person 2 Person TV show (visit www.dreamproducer.com to learn more).
+Mark is the creative director, producer and host of Person 2 Person TV show (visit dreamproducer.cipheronedigital.com to learn more).

 Mark can be reached at 774.487.1427, Mark(at)dreamproducer(dot)com or at Dreamproducer.com.